pydantic/logfire/docs/guides/web-ui/live.md

 )
 ```

-You can search for any of these in the `Reference` field of the search box:
+You can search for any of these in the `Reference` list:

 ![Search box reference](../../images/guide/live-view-reference.png)

-If you're not sure where to start, scroll down to the `Start here` section of the search box for some suggestions.
+If you're not sure where to start, scroll down to the `Start here` for beginner-friendly suggestions.

 ![Search box start here](../../images/guide/live-view-start-here.png)

-### Ask in English -> Get SQL
+### Ask in Language -> Get SQL

-Allows you to write your query in English, and will then convert that natural language query to SQL.
-Great if you're not
+Write your question in your native language, and the model will convert that question to a SQL query.
-confident with SQL and/or can't quite remember a tricky clause.
-You have the option to either create a completely
-new query with `Get new SQL` or (if you have some SQL already) modify a work-in-progress query with `Modify existing SQL`.
-You'll note that whenever you click either of these buttons the SQL is updated in the SQL Search box above.

 ![Search box natural language](../../images/guide/live-view-natural-language.png)

+This is useful if you're not confident with SQL and/or can't quite remember how to format more complicated clauses.
+You have the option to create a completely new query with `Get new SQL`, or (if you have some SQL already) modify the existing query with `Modify existing SQL`.

-Under the hood this uses
-an LLM running with [PydanticAI](https://github.com/pydantic/pydantic-ai).
+Under the hood this feature uses an LLM running with [PydanticAI](https://github.com/pydantic/pydantic-ai).

-### Common Clauses
+### Reference

+Reference: A list of pre-populated query clauses.
+Clicking any of the clauses will populate the SQL editor, and (where applicable) you can choose a value from the autopopulated dropdown.

-Common clauses: A list of pre-populated useful queries.
-A powerful way to rapidly generate the query you need, whilst
-simultaneously learning more about all the ways you can search your data.
-Clicking multiple clauses will add them to
-your query with a SQL `AND` statement.
-If you'd like something other than an `AND` statement you can either modify the
+This list gives you a powerful way to rapidly generate the query you need, while simultaneously learning more about all the ways you can search your data.
+Clicking multiple clauses will add them to your query with a SQL `AND` statement.
+If you'd like something other than an `AND` statement, you can replace this with alternative SQL operators like `OR`, or `NOT`.
-SQL populated in the SQL search or use the [explore screen](explore.md) for more complex queries.

 ## Details panel closed

 ![Logfire live view collapsed](../../images/guide/live-view-collapsed-annotated.png)

 This is what you'll see when you come to the live view of a project with some data.